zchee/golang-wiki/GithubAccess.md

 ## Editors

-The poorly named "go-approvers" group is the set of people who can edit metadata on issues.
+The "go-editors" group is the set of people who can edit metadata on issues.

-To request this type of access, reference https://github.com/orgs/golang/teams/go-approvers and your Github username in your issue requesting access.
+To request this type of access, reference https://github.com/orgs/golang/teams/go-editors and your Github username in your issue requesting access.

 Please do not edit any field you're not confident about.
 Feel free to ask for second opinions.